Guédelon Castle: History

-The techniques redeveloped for Guédelon Castle are being used in the reconstruction of Notre-Dame cathedral after its catastrophic 2019 fire.
+The techniques redeveloped for Guédelon Castle were used in the reconstruction of Notre-Dame cathedral in Paris after its catastrophic 2019 fire.

 Media

 Guédelon Castle appeared in the 2004 documentary Europe in the Middle Ages.
 In November 2014 the castle was featured in the series, Secrets of the Castle, in which the project was described as "the world's biggest archaeological experiment".
+In September 2022, Guédelon Castle was featured in a video by Tom Scott, which explored the use of medieval treadmill cranes in its construction.